• Skip to primary navigation

 Notes

-While I haven't tried them dairy-free myself, I believe you could do it by using full-fat coconut milk with 1 T lemon juice in place of the buttermilk.
-You would also then need to use a dairy-free sour cream and Earth Balance butter sticks.
-Be sure to still freeze the sticks and grate it into the biscuits for the same buttery effect.
+• Dairy-free optionย – Use full-fat coconut milk with 1 T lemon juice in place of the buttermilk.
+Dairy-free sour cream and Earth Balance butter sticks are good swaps as well.
+Be sure to still freeze the sticks and grate them for the same buttery effect.

 Nutrition